Google Kicks Off The 2018 World Cup With A Celebratory Doodle

 Advertisement

-Much of the drama leading up to this World Cup has centered on the surprising teams that failed to qualify, including Italy, Chile, Ghana, and the United States.
-The U.S. has not failed to qualify since 1986.
+Much of the drama leading up to this World Cup has centred on the surprising teams that failed to qualify, including Italy, Chile, Ghana, and the United States.
+The U.S. has not failed to qualify for a World Cup since 1986.
 Meanwhile, there are some first-timers participating in this year's competition, including Iceland and Poland.
 Reigning champ Germany is the one to beat.

-Today, the opening ceremony kicks off, followed by the first match between Russia and Saudi Arabia.
-You can stream the events online via FuboTV ($44.99 per month) and, if you have log-in credentials, Fox Sports.

-Expect to see a lot of Zabivaka, the cute, soccer-playing wolf who is this year's mascot, and hear a lot of "Live It Up", the official song of this year's competition in the coming days.
+Expect to see a lot of Zabivaka, the cute, footie-playing wolf who is this year's mascot, and hear a lot of "Live It Up", the official song of this year's competition.

 Advertisement